data-apis/array-api/spec/API_specification/array_object.md

 ### In-place operators

-As discussed in :ref:`copyview-mutability`, in-place operators need to be supported.
+As discussed in {ref}`copyview-mutability`, in-place operators need to be supported.
 The following operators must be supported:

 - `+=`.
 May be (but does not have to be) implemented via `__iadd__`.